Positive Behaviour Support in Melbourne | NDIS PBS Provider

 Behaviour support plan

-Your behaviour support practitioner will work with you to create a person-centred Positive Behaviour Support plan, guided by the Functional Behaviour Assessment.
+Your behaviour support practitioner will work with you to create a person-centred Positive Behaviour Support Plan (PBSP), guided by the Functional Behaviour Assessment.
 Your PBS plan will include a summary of behaviours of concern and provide positive proactive and reactive strategies, as well as recommendations on how to implement these changes to improve your quality of life.

 Training and coaching